philwo/siso/README.md

 Alternatively, you can use `-cpuprofile=cpu.prof` or `-memprofile=memory.prof` to collect a CPU or memory profile while Siso runs and save it to disk.

+### Tracing

+Passing the flag `--trace_file=<filename>` to Siso will cause it capture an execution trace with a wide range of events that can be interpreted by the `go tool trace` tool.
+The documentation of [go tool trace](https://pkg.go.dev/runtime/trace) is a good place to check for ideas how to use this data.

 ## References

 * [Previous location of Siso's source](https://chrome-internal.googlesource.com/infra/infra_internal/+/refs/heads/main/go/src/infra_internal/experimental/siso)